 Audit Committee.
-The Audit Committee oversees our company's accounting and financial reporting processes and the audits of our financial statements, including oversight of our systems of internal controls and disclosure controls and procedures, compliance with legal and regulatory requirements, our internal audit function and the selection, compensation and evaluation of our independent registered public accounting firm.
+The Audit Committee oversees our company's accounting and financial reporting processes and the audits of our consolidated financial statements, including oversight of our systems of internal controls and disclosure controls and procedures, compliance with legal and regulatory requirements, our internal audit or similar activities and the selection, compensation and evaluation of our independent registered public accounting firm.

 Audit Committee Membership.
 The members of our Audit Committee are Messrs.
-Link, Maier and Zellner, with Mr. Zellner serving as the chairperson.
-Mr. Link joined the Audit Committee in October 2016.
+DeLateur, Link and Zellner, with Mr. Zellner serving as the chairperson.
+Mr. DeLateur transitioned to the Audit Committee from the Governance Committee in August 2018.

-Our Board of Directors has determined that each member of the Audit Committee is independent within the meaning of the rules of the Securities and Exchange Commission and the NASDAQ Stock Market, and is able to read and understand fundamental financial statements as contemplated by such rules.
-Our Board of Directors has also determined that each member of the Audit Committee is an audit committee financial expert within the meaning of the rules of the Securities and Exchange Commission and that each is financially sophisticated within the meaning of the rules of the NASDAQ Stock Market.
+Our Board of Directors has determined that each member of the Audit Committee is independent within the meaning of the rules of the Securities and Exchange Commission and the Nasdaq Stock Market and is able to read and understand fundamental financial statements as contemplated by such rules.
+Our Board of Directors has also determined that each member of the Audit Committee is an audit committee financial expert within the meaning of the rules of the Securities and Exchange Commission and that each is financially sophisticated within the meaning of the rules of the Nasdaq Stock Market.

-The Audit Committee met eight times, including four telephone conference meetings, during fiscal year 2016.
+The Audit Committee met seven times, including telephone conference meetings, during fiscal year 2018.

 Compensation Committee.
 The Compensation Committee oversees our company's compensation and benefit plans, policies and programs, determines the compensation of our named executive officers and administers our equity plans.
 In addition, our Compensation Committee makes recommendations to the Board of Directors regarding appropriate compensation of our non-employee directors.
-For more information about the role of our Compensation Committee and our independent compensation consultant in determining executive compensation, see "Compensation Discussion and Analysis."
+For more information about the role of our Compensation Committee and our independent compensation consultant in determining executive compensation, see the "Compensation Discussion and Analysis" below.